 - Describe an ethical dilemma you have encountered and the process by which you resolved the situation.

-The Math Verification Form is downloadable via the online application or by emailing email@example.com to obtain an electronic copy.
+The Math Verification Form is downloadable via the online application and an electronic copy is also available here.

 After an initial review of your application to the program, you may be invited to interview with the program faculty.